IPC Privacy Management Plan

 The PPIP Act and personal information

-The PPIP Act sets out how we must manage personal information.
+The PPIP Act sets out how the IPC must manage personal information.

 About personal information

 Personal information is defined in s4 of the PPIP Act and is essentially any information or opinions about a person where that person’s identity is apparent or can be reasonably ascertained.
-Personal information can include a person’s name, address, family life, sexual preferences, financial information, fingerprints and photos.
+Personal information can include a person’s name and address, details about their family life, their sexual preferences, financial information, fingerprints and photos.

 Information protection principles (IPPs)

-Part 2, Division 1 of the PPIP Act contains 12 IPPs with which we must comply.
-Here is an overview of them as they apply to us.
+Part 2, Division 1 of the PPIP Act contains 12 IPPs with which the IPC must comply.
+Below is an overview of the principles as they apply to the IPC.

-1. We collect personal information only for a lawful purpose that is directly related to our functions and activities.
+1. The IPC collects personal information only for a lawful purpose that is directly related to the IPC’s functions and activities.

-2. We collect personal information directly from the person concerned.
+2. The IPC collects personal information directly from the person concerned.

-3. We inform people why their personal information is being collected, what it will be used for, and to whom it will be disclosed.
-We tell people how they can access and amend their personal information and any possible consequences if they decide not to give their personal information to us.
+3. The IPC informs people why their personal information is being collected, what it will be used for, and to whom it will be disclosed.
+The IPC will tell people how they can access and amend their personal information and any possible consequences if they decide not to give their personal information to us.

-4. We ensure that personal information is relevant, accurate, is not excessive and does not unreasonably intrude into the personal affairs of people.
+4. The IPC ensures personal information is relevant, accurate, is not excessive and does not unreasonably intrude into the personal affairs of people.

-5. We store personal information securely, keep it no longer than necessary and destroy it appropriately.
-We protect personal information from unauthorised access, use or disclosure.
+5. The IPC stores personal information securely, keeps it no longer than necessary and destroys it appropriately.
+Personal information is protected from unauthorised access, use, or disclosure.

 Access and accuracy

-6. We are transparent about the personal information we store about people, why we use the information and about the right to access and amend it.
+6. The IPC is transparent about any personal information that is stored, what it is used for and the right to access and amend it.

-7. We allow people to access their own personal information without unreasonable delay or expense.
+7. The IPC allows people to access their own personal information without unreasonable delay or expense.

-8. We allow people to update, correct or amend their personal information where necessary.
+8. The IPC allows people to update, correct, or amend their personal information where necessary.

-10. We only use personal information for the purpose we collected it for unless the person consents to us using it for an unrelated purpose.
+10. The IPC only uses personal information for the purpose it was collected for unless the person consents to the information being used for an unrelated purpose.

-11. We only disclose personal information with people’s consent unless they were already informed of the disclosure when we collected the personal information.
+11. The IPC will only disclose personal information with people’s consent unless they were already informed of the disclosure when the personal information was collected.

-12. We do not disclose sensitive personal information without consent, e.g. ethnicity or racial origin, political opinions, religious or philosophical beliefs, health or sexual activities or trade union membership.
+12. The IPC does not disclose, without consent, sensitive personal information, such as ethnicity or racial origin, political opinions, religious or philosophical beliefs, health or sexual activities, or trade union membership.

 Exemptions to the IPPs

-Part 2, Division 3 of the PPIP Act contains exemptions that may allow us not to comply with IPPs in certain situations.
-Here are some examples.
+Part 2, Division 3 of the PPIP Act contains exemptions that may allow the IPC to not comply with IPPs in certain situations.
+Some examples include:

-- We are not required to comply with IPPs 2-3, 6-8, or 10-12 if we are lawfully authorised or required not to do so.
+- the IPC is not required to comply with IPPs 2-3, 6-8, or 10-12 if the IPC is lawfully authorised or required not to do so

-- We are not required to comply with IPP 2 if the information concerned is collected in relation to a court or tribunal proceedings.
+- the IPC is not required to comply with IPP 2 if the information concerned is collected in relation to court or tribunal proceedings.

-We do not use the other exemptions on a regular basis as they are not usually relevant to the work we do, however if we did use one we aim to be clear about the exemption we have used and our reasons for using it.
+The IPC does not use the other exemptions on a regular basis as they are not usually relevant to the work or functions of the IPC.
+However, if another exemption was to be used, the IPC aims to be clear about the reasons for using it.

 Privacy codes of practice and public interest directions can modify the IPPs for any NSW public sector agency.
-These are available on our website.
+These are available on the IPC website.

-There are currently no codes of practice that are likely to affect how we manage personal information.
+There are currently no codes of practice that are likely to affect how the IPC manages personal information.

-There are public interest directions that may allow us:
+There are public interest directions that may allow the IPC:

-- not to comply with IPPs 2-3, 6-8, 10-12 if it is necessary in order for us to properly conduct investigations
+- not to comply with IPPs 2-3, 6-8, 10-12 if it is necessary for us to properly conduct investigations

 - to be exempt from the IPPs when transferring enquiries to another NSW public sector agency